 Currencies and the Spot Market

-When most people start trading currencies it’s usually in the spot or cash markets.
-It is an over-the-counter (OTC) market mainly supported by a collection of large banks.
+When most people start trading currencies it’s usually in the spot market otherwise known as the cash market.
+This is a large over-the-counter (OTC) network mainly supported by a collection of large banks.

-A key role in this is that of the market maker.
+In any over the counter market, a key role is that of the market maker.
 The market maker performs a task analogous to that of an exchange.
-The market maker will buy from sellers, and sell to buyers, and as a result makes a market in the product being traded.
+The market maker will buy from sellers, and sell to buyers, and as a result makes a market in the instrument being traded.

 A market maker publishes a two-way bid and ask price at which they commit to trade long or short.
 The spread between the bid and ask is a trading cost paid on both opening and closing a position and is where the maker tries to create profit.

 A market maker is always deciding an artificial price, even though that price is tied to the broader market and order flow.

 Unlike an exchange, a market maker must buy or sell – even if there isn’t another side to the trade – in order to maintain liquidity.
 Their trade book isn’t always neutral and they can have net long or net short exposure depending on the flow or orders.

 That means a market maker is exposed to market risk and that risk has to be compensated in their fees.

 In spot forex the market-maker is nearly always counterparty to the trade on both the buy and sell side.

 While the solvency of major banks isn’t a cause of concern, that can’t be said of some of the smaller lesser regulated providers that serve retail clients.